-This article describes additional features of the UNMS installation process.
-It includes instructions on how to change ports in order to have access through the GUI; how to set ports for communication with devices; how to work behind a proxy, and other initial configurations.
+This article describes additional features of the UISP installation process.
+It includes instructions on how to change ports in order to have access through the GUI; how to set ports for communication with devices; how to work behind a proxy and other initial configurations.
 See the table of contents below for a list.

 Table of Contents